ToJans/story/README.md

     java -jar tools\selenium-server-standalone-2.31.0.jar -Dwebdriver.chrome.driver=tools\chromedriver.exe

-Then you have two possibilities:

-    mocha

-or
+Then run the `.coffee` and `.js` test files in your `./test` subfolder

     npm test

-And this should be the output you receive after you see some stuff happening in the browser:
+This should be the output you receive after you see some voodoo magic happening in the browser (Chrome required):

 ![Output](./doc/screenshot.png)